Scholarships and Financial Aid.

 Your level of Financial Need at Lane Community College is based on your Standard Expense Budget minus your Expected Family Contribution (based on FAFSA results).
-The Financial Aid you are awarded may not meet 100% of your calculated need.
+The Financial Aid you are awarded may not meet 100% of your budget.

 Scholarships can reduce the amount of loans you need to meet your expenses.
 Since loans need to be repaid and scholarships do not – scholarships are definitely worth applying for!